I’m thoroughly convinced the beauty of the Georgia coast is one of the best-kept secrets on earth.

 These stunningly beautiful secluded barrier islands are largely unspoiled by man.
 Nature is the star of the show here!

 If you visit these destinations, you’ll find an abundance of wildlife, beautiful ancient oaks, and pristine beaches — but very few visitors.

 Cumberland Island Georgia

-- Historic places of note on the island include the Dungeness Ruins, the late 19th century Plum Orchard Mansion, and First African Baptist Church, which is the tiny church where John F. Kennedy, Jr. and Carolyn Bessette were married.
+Historic places of note on the island include the Dungeness Ruins, the late 19th century Plum Orchard Mansion, and First African Baptist Church.
+It’s the tiny church where John F. Kennedy, Jr. and Carolyn Bessette were married.